Skip to content

-Many countries are popular for their great history, rich cultures, and vibrant attractions.
-Some jumped to global awareness because of the stunning development they managed to make in the last few decades—you surely know which country I am talking about here, do you not?
-Other countries are known for the system they are run with, or how isolated from or open to the rest of the world, they are.
+Many countries are famous for their great history, rich cultures, and vibrant attractions.
+Some have jumped to global awareness because of their stunning developments in the last few decades.
+You undoubtedly know which country I am talking about here, but you do not?
+Other countries are known for the system they are run with or how isolated they are from or open to the rest of the world.

 Theoretically speaking, that should be correct.
 Yet, if you take a minute to head to Google Earth, rotate the globe, stop at the Pacific Ocean, and zoom in, can you see how many tiny islands are drifting on the vast blueness of the ocean without almost anyone ever hearing of them?
 Have you ever heard of Coco Islands, for instance?
 It is a real country!